 Years of Experience

-The highest paychecks go to Account Executives, who earn an average about $72K per year, closely trailed by Insurance Account Managers ($65K), Client Service Managers ($56K), and Account Representatives ($56K).
-With salaries averaging $42K, Insurance Producers are among the lowest paid at Arthur J. Gallagher & Company are Insurance Agents, pulling in an average of just about $40K.
+The highest paychecks go to Insurance Account Managers, who earn an average about $65K per year, closely trailed by Account Executives (approximately $64K), Service Delivery Managers ($63K), and Client Service Managers ($56K).
+Near the bottom at Arthur J. Gallagher & Company are Insurance Agents, pulling in an average of just about $40K.

 Certifications and Degrees